 Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-Game 2 of the Stanley Cup Semifinals at T-Mobile Arena features the Vegas Golden Knights and the Dallas Stars playing at 3:00 PM ET on Sunday, May 21, broadcast on ABC and ESPN+.
-The Golden Knights lead 1-0 in the series.
-The Golden Knights are favored (-125) against the Stars (+105).
+The Vegas Golden Knights are set for Game 2 of the Stanley Cup Semifinals against the Dallas Stars at T-Mobile Arena on Sunday, May 21, starting at 3:00 PM ET on ABC and ESPN+.
+The Golden Knights are up 1-0.
+The Golden Knights are listed with -125 moneyline odds against the Stars (+105).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!